FINLAND (Unofficial translation)

 Section 20 Unless otherwise allowed by the Patent Office, amendments or additions to the claims shall be made by filing a new document setting out all the claims in sequence.

-Section 21 For the purposes of this Decree, the basic document for a Finnish patent application, a patent application to be taken up for processing under Section 38 of the Patents Act and a European patent application converted into a national application shall be deemed to consist of the Finnish or Swedish language description, with drawings, if any, and the claims contained in the application as filed or as deemed to have been filed.
-If those documents were not included in the application at that time, the first Finnish or Swedish language description and claims subsequently filed shall be deemed to constitute the basic document if the content of those documents clearly corresponds to the content of the documents held by the Patent Office at that time.
-(15.2.1996/104)
+Section 21 For the purposes of this Decree, the basic document for a Finnish patent application, a patent application to be taken up for processing under section 38 of the Patents Act and a European patent application converted into a national application is deemed to consist of the Finnish, Swedish or English language description with drawings, and of the claims contained in the application as filed or as deemed to have been filed.
+If those documents were not included in the application at the time of filing, the first Finnish, Swedish, or English language description and claims subsequently filed shall be deemed to constitute the basic document if the content of those documents clearly corresponds to the content of the documents held by the Patent Office at that time.
+(27.10.2011/1097).

-The basic document for an international application pursued under Section 31 of the Patents Act shall be deemed to consist of:
+The basic document for an international application pursued under section 31 of the Patents Act is deemed to consist of:

-(1) where a translation is required to pursue the application, the translation of the description, drawings and claims filed under Section 31 of the Patents Act, including any amendments made before the time limit laid down in Section 52b has expired; or
+1) if a translation is required in order to pursue the application, the translation of the description, drawings and claims filed under section 31 of the Patents Act, including any amendments made within the time limit laid down in section 52b; or

-If, at the time of filing an application, it is stated that an application for protection of the invention has been filed with a foreign patent authority, a subsequently filed certified copy of the foreign application shall, provided that the filing date and serial number of the foreign application have been indicated, be deemed to have been filed with the Patent Office simultaneously with the filing of the application with the Finnish Patent Office.
+If the applicant, when filing the patent application, states that an application for protection of the invention has been filed with a patent authority outside Finland, and if the filing date and number of the foreign application has been given, a subsequently filed certified copy of that foreign application must be deemed to have arrived at the Patent Office at the same time with the filing of the application with the Finnish Patent Office.
+(27.10.2011/1097).

 Division and Separation